YasuThompson/pong/README.md

 ## Exercise 1.2
 Many pinball games support "multiball," where multiple balls are in play simultaneously.
 Multiball can be fun in Pong too!
 To support multiball, let's first create a Ball struct containing two Vector2 variables for position and velocity.
 Then, add a member variable of type `std::vector<Ball>` to the Game class to accommodate multiple balls.
 Next, modify the code in `Game::Initialize` to initialize the positions and velocities of multiple balls.
 In `Game::UpdateGame`, change the ball update code.
 Instead of using mBallVel and mBallPos variables, loop through the `std::vector` in the code to update all the balls.

+### Bug notes
+- Hit detection of the ball at the left paddle is not accurate.
+(A hit is detected a little bit outside the left paddle.)